AISC Educator Awards

 AISC Awards honor significant projects and individuals who have contributed to the success of the fabricated structural steel industry.
 Whether it is for exceptional design, an insightful technical paper, or a lifetime of outstanding service, an AISC Award brings prestige and well-deserved recognition to its recipient.

-University educators are eligible for three AISC individual awards: the Geerhard Haaijer Award for Excellence in Education, the Lifetime Achievement Award, and the Special Achievement Award.
-This year the University Relations group is posting a Call for Nominations for the educator awards.
-Please take the time to recognize one of your deserving colleagues by submitting a nomination of an AISC award.
+University educators are eligible for three individual AISC awards: the Geerhard Haaijer Award for Excellence in Education, the Lifetime Achievement Award, and the Special Achievement Award.
+AISC University Programs is issuing a call for nominations for the Educator Awards.
+Review the information for each award (linked above) and choose carefully the award for which you wish to nominate a deserving candidate.

 Visit the Competitions & Awards Channel for information on past winners, as well as other awards honoring